 Some simple meditations and visualisations for preconception care, pregnancy, birth and beyond.
 As a new mum it can be very challenging to find time for yourself.
-Good opportunities for meditation could be when you feed your baby or 10 minutes before some much needed rest.
-Get comfortable in a supportive chair, either close your eyes or keep them open and let go…
+Good opportunities for meditation could come when you feed your baby or 10 minutes before some much needed rest.
+Get comfortable in a supportive chair, either close your eyes or keep them open, and let go…

 Meditation for Calm ……..
 Take a moment to relax your breathing.
 Breathe in and out through your nose – you might also want to exhale through the mouth to help let go of tension.
 Is your breath deep or shallow?
 Regulate your breath by connecting the in and out breath together so there are no gaps in between, and allow your breath to fill your chest.
 Breathe regularly at a pace that is comfortable for you.